 What home insurance do you need if you are a landlord?

 It is the responsibility of the landlord to insure the building and so buildings insurance would be necessary in most cases.
 If a property is being let as furnished, then contents insurance would also be wise.
-Additionally, specialist insurers may offer a 'buy-to-let' or 'landlord' insurance which is tailored to meet the specific needs of a landlord and usually includes liability insurance in the event that someone is injured in the property.
+Additionally, specialist insurers may offer 'buy-to-let' or 'landlord' insurance which is tailored to meet the specific needs of a landlord and usually includes liability insurance in the event that someone is injured in the property.

 What home insurance do you need if you are a student?

 Students renting from a landlord do not need to purchase buildings insurance.
 A contents insurance policy would cover possessions against vandalism, theft, fire and floods and so is a wise choice for most students.
 Parents may want to take a look at their own home contents insurance policy as there may be an option to add 'student cover' to the policy.
 In some cases, the cost of adding the cover can be more than buying the cover separately and so it is worth shopping around.

 Home insurance is not a legal requirement, unlike other insurance policies such as car insurance.
 Home insurance is broken down into two types; buildings insurance and contents insurance and not everyone needs both.
 Buildings insurance is often mandatory when applying for a mortgage as it provides assurance that the costs of repair to a property can be met.
-Damage to property can run into the thousands and so buildings and contents home insurance provides a cost-effective way of ensuring that your property - and the contents within it - are protected.
+Damage to property can run into the thousands and so buildings and contents home insurance provide a cost-effective way of ensuring that your property - and the contents within it - are protected.